 Others specify control of the “landing, launching, anchoring and mooring” of vessels, all “boatsheds”, and all “aquaculture” developments.

 Many claimants state they intend imposing “rahui” – to ban others from fishing – and most are planning to declare “wahi tapu” to prohibit public access to the coast, especially sand dunes: “all the sand dunes of our foreshore are wahi tapu…”

 *Our main Countering Coastal Claims campaign page is HERE.

-If you are opposed to tribal claims and believe that New Zealand’s foreshore and seabed belongs to us all, then please sign the petition and demonstrate your opposition to this resource grab.
+If you are opposed to tribal claims and believe that New Zealand’s foreshore and seabed belongs to us all, then please sign the petition.